 That said, their requirements and approval time may differ.

-And not just this, 45% of listeners state that YouTube makes it easy to find the podcasts they want – while 55% name YouTube as their go-to place for entertainment.
+And not just this, 45% of listeners state that YouTube makes it easy to find other podcasts they want – while 55% name YouTube as their go-to place for entertainment.

-The platform has a user base much larger than regular podcasting apps, including Apple Podcasts, Spotify, SoundCloud, Stitcher, etc. Getting your podcast on YouTube will naturally help you expand your reach even further.
+The platform has a user base much more extensive than regular podcasting apps, including Apple Podcasts, Spotify, SoundCloud, Stitcher, etc. Getting your podcast on YouTube will help you expand your reach even further.

 These are good enough reasons to promote your podcast on YouTube.